-The hearing on these motions was held on December 1, 2017 and the court denied the Company's motions, denied Milan's motion for pre-judgment interest and granted Milan \$1.4 million in fees and costs.
+The hearing on these motions was held on December 1, 2017 and the court denied the Company's motions, denied Milan's motion for pre-judgment interest and granted Milan \$1 million in fees and costs.
 On January 11, 2018, the Company filed a Notice of Appeal in the Tennessee Court of Appeals challenging the verdict.
-Briefing on the appeal is currently scheduled to be completed by March 18, 2019.
+Briefing on the appeal was completed on March 18, 2019, and the Tennessee Court of Appeals heard oral arguments on June 19, 2019.
 In the third quarter of 2017, we recorded \$31 million of charges in SG&A expenses in our Consolidated Statements of Operations.